TomsBack/react-project-pack/README.md

 Modern react using **bun** and **vite**

 Packed with:

 -   Typescript
 -   Eslint (8.57.0)
 -   Prettier
-- Tailwindcss
+-   Tailwindcss (4 alpha)
 -   Vitest
-- Postcss (will get replaced by lightningcss in the future)
 -   twMerge + clsx util

 Installed with bun
 Might use bun in the future